-The Financing Order authorizes the Authority to recover the costs of retiring certain of its outstanding debt and the Issuer to recover the costs of issuing, supporting and servicing the Bonds.
-The Issuer will recover these costs by collecting restructuring charges until the Bonds are repaid in full, without any specified time limit.
+The financing order authorizes LIPA to recover the costs of retiring certain of its outstanding debt and the issuer to recover the costs of issuing, supporting and servicing the bonds.
+The issuer will recover these costs by collecting restructuring charges until the bonds are repaid in full, without any specified time limit.

-True-up mechanism: The Financing Order authorizes an uncapped true-up mechanism that mandatorily adjusts restructuring charges annually, and if necessary, semiannually (and quarterly after the last scheduled maturity date of the Bonds of any series), in each case to ensure timely bond payments.
-In addition, the Financing Order authorizes more frequent interim adjustments, at any time without limitation as to frequency, if the servicer deems necessary to ensure timely bond payments.
+True-Up Adjustment Mechanism: The true-up adjustment mechanism is the key form of credit enhancement supporting the bonds.
+The financing order authorizes an uncapped true-up adjustment mechanism that mandatorily adjusts restructuring charges annually, and if necessary, semiannually (and quarterly after the last scheduled maturity date of the bonds of any series), in each case to ensure timely bond payments.
+In addition, the financing order authorizes more frequent interim adjustments, at any time without limitation as to frequency, if the servicer deems necessary to ensure timely bond payments.
+New to the 2016A transaction, the servicer may elect to perform an additional voluntary mid-year true-up adjustment to decrease charges to customers to correct for overcollections in any year (in addition to the requirement that the servicer perform a mandatory mid-year adjustment to increase charges to customers to correct for undercollections).
+Also, the timing of the mid-year and annual true-ups has changed to help smooth charges over the course of the year.

-Ratepayer base: The size, economic stability and diversity of the ratepayer base in the Service Area is a credit strength.
-The Service Area is fixed by the Securitization Law and primarily includes the Long Island counties of Nassau and Suffolk, which are two of the most affluent counties in the United States.
-The Service Area primarily includes a mix of residential customers (89%) and commercial customers (10%).
-Unlike most other UCRC securitizations, the Service Area includes very few industrial customers, which is a credit positive.
-Energy consumption by industrial customers is more volatile, compared with other types of customers because consumption by industrial operations is more closely tied to the business cycle.
+Strength of the Ratepayer Base: The size, economic stability and diversity of the ratepayer base in LIPA's service area is a credit strength.
+The service area is fixed by the securitization law and primarily includes the Long Island counties of Nassau and Suffolk, which are two of the most affluent counties in the United States.
+The service area primarily includes a mix of residential customers (89%) and commercial customers (10%).
+Unlike most other UCRC securitizations, the service area includes very few industrial customers, which is a credit positive.
+Energy consumption by industrial customers is more volatile compared with other types of customers, because consumption by industrial operations is more closely tied to the business cycle.